 Uses of oxidation number

-1 It is used in the IUPAC (Internal Union of Pure and Applied chemistry) system of naming compounds e.g. H2SO4: TetraoxosulphateVI acid
+1. It is used in the IUPAC (International Union of Pure and Applied chemistry) system of naming compounds e.g. H2SO4: Tetraoxosulphate(VI) acid

 2. It is used to know the oxidation state or number of an element in a compound